ibadrather/ibadrather.github.io/README.md

   - Testing the simulated data against real data.
   - Trained and Evaluated various Neural Networks (CNNs, RNNs) for motion prediction from IMU data.

-### Master Project - SLAM and Path Planning for Follow-Me Function in an Autonomous Delivery Robot: May 2021 - January 2022
+### Master Project - SLAM and Path Planning for Follow-Me Function in an Autonomous Delivery Robot
+###   May 2021 - January 2022

 - Simulated a world in Gazebo which depicted a real-world like residential neighbourhood.
 - Built a Map (2D Occupancy Grid Map and 3D-Octomap) of the Environment using various SLAM Algorithms (gmapping, Hector SLAM and RTAB-Mapping) for comparison and use.